aleshaleksey/fansys23/abilities.md

 **Special**:
 - Sneak attack can only be made with a Dex based weapon on a Dex based attack roll.
 - You can only make one weapon attack when using "sneak attack".
 - The target must be unaware of you, "surprised", or be in melee range of another entity hostile to it.
+OR you must have advantage on your attack.
+- Sneak attack automatically fails if the target has heavy concealment or total concealment, or if it is "invisible" to you.
+(It is impossible to make a precision attack if you cannot carefully observe your target).
 - Since it uses a "main action" it cannot be used as a "reaction".

 **Prerequisite table**: Sneak attack has 10 levels.
 The maximum level of sneak attack a character may have is [Level / 2]